 Also Known as

-" If you like using mayonnaise or white sauce as a salad dressing, you can easily substitute hung curds with little mustard powder, pepper and salt, whip it up to the right consistency and add it to the salad.
-Another do-it-yourself low calorie salad dressing with the choice of your vegetable or fruit.
-Lime juice or vinegar: Both are completely calorie-free, and will definitely help add a tangy zing to your salad.
+• If you like using mayonnaise or white sauce as a salad dressing but hesitate due to the calorie overkill...
+You can easily substitute those ingredients with hung curds with a little mustard powder, pepper and salt and whip it up to the right consistency before you add it to the salad.

-" The whey, that is the water drained out can be used to knead doughs or drank with addition of spices.
+• The whey, that is the water drained out can be used to knead chappati doughs or drunk as is with addition of spices.

 How to Store

-" It is equally a good source of calcium, vitamins and other minerals.
+• Hung curd is a good source of calcium, vitamins and other minerals.